OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 Attributes for a particular interval that do not fit easily into the variety of fields available within the interval based data tables (i.e. the D_INT\* tables) can be stored here.
 Specific types are assigned through the ATTR_CODE field (which links to the R_ATTR_CODE table).

-This includes, for example, *Soil Blow Count* or *Soil Recovery* values that were formerly found in D_INTERVAL_SOIL in previous version of the ORMGP database.
+The depth information associated with intervals (for certain interval types) is found here.
+This replaces the use of specific tables such as D_INTERVAL_MONITOR and D_INTERVAL_SOIL from previous versions of the ORMGP database.
+In general, the top and bottom depths of the particular interval are recorded.
+The INT_TYPE_CODE (from D_INT) will specify whether the depths have been reported or if they've been assumed (or calculated) based upon alternate information.
+For example, where only casing information has been included, the bottom of the screen is specified as one foot below the bottom casing depth specified.
+Refer to R_INT_TYPE_CODE for further details.

 Numeric attributes can be stored in either the VALI field for integers or VALF field for real numbers.
-Ranges can be specified using the matching fields available, i.e.
-VALI2 and VALF2.
+Ranges can be specified using the matching fields available, i.e.  VALI2 and VALF2.
 Both default and text attributes can be stored in VAL_DEF (and VAL_DEF2); note that this can include date-formatted information.
-Note that the *flowing* attribute (originally found in D_INTERVAL_MONITOR) is now located here.

 Where data (e.g. temperature and conductivity) is collected for a particular interval (e.g. a screen) for a series of depths, these depth values can be